mehrad77/Chista/readme.txt

 == Changelog ==

+= 1.2.3 =
+* improved styling of image captions
+* improved styling of galleries

 = 1.2.2 =
 * added action hook for author bio
 * set fallback refresh to false for blog title and description